Which is the best way to build your home theater speaker system? Find out if you should buy a complete speaker package or each speaker separately?

 In a speaker system package, you can be confident that all these factors will be consistent, and therefore it saves you the problem of matching all these things speaker by speaker.

-This is the main advantage of a speaker package, you get a consistent look and sound - and get a good match for your amplifier with the minimum effort on your part.
+This is the main advantage of a speaker package, you get a consistent look and sound – as you can see with the SVS Prime Satellite 5.1 Speaker System pictured above – and get a good match for your amplifier with the minimum effort on your part.

-However, the principles are still the same if you buy a home theater in a box system which includes the amplifier and speakers.
+However, the principles are still the same if you buy a home theater in a box system that includes the amplifier and speakers.

 So, if getting a speaker package has these advantages, why might we still prefer to buy separate speakers for our home theater system?